aigeroni/Winnie_Bot/PRIVACY.md

 ## Where we store/process it

 Winnie's database is hosted on a server in The Netherlands.
 The external tool that the core team uses to access Winnie is hosted on a server in the United States of America.
 The core team processes data on our local machines in Australia and the United States of America.

-## Data security

-* Database access is locked down to the Redash instance and the Winnie droplet (potentially a second droplet that hosts Lily and Marcus in the future - those instances are not public)
-* Some data is visible cross-server - server names and raptor totals on the raptor leaderboard, and aggregate server summaries at the end of challenges

 ## Data exports and access